Alicia Kearns

-Alicia Alexandra Martha Kearns (born 11 November 1987) is a British Conservative Party politician.
-She has been the Member of Parliament (MP) for Rutland and Melton since the 2019 general election.
+Alicia Alexandra Martha Kearns (born 11 November 1987) is a British Conservative Party politician who has been the Member of Parliament (MP) for Rutland and Stamford, previously Rutland and Melton, since 2019 and Shadow Minister for Home Affairs since November 2024.
+She identifies ideologically as a one-nation conservative.

 In October 2022, Kearns was elected Chair of the Foreign Affairs Select Committee.
+She is the first woman to ever be elected to the role, and the youngest ever female Chair of a Select Committee.

 Early life and career

-Kearns grew up in Cambridgeshire, and attended a comprehensive school, Impington Village College.
+Alicia Kearns was born on 11 November 1987 and grew up in Cambridgeshire, where she attended a comprehensive school, Impington Village College.
 During her teenage years, she was a member of the UK Youth Parliament and an activist for Amnesty International.
 She studied social and political sciences at Fitzwilliam College, Cambridge, graduating in 2009.
 During university, she participated in student theatre productions.

 Kearns has worked in communication roles at the Ministry of Defence (MOD), Ministry of Justice (MoJ), and the Foreign and Commonwealth Office (FCO).
-She was the lead press officer for MOD's contribution to the 2014 Scottish independence referendum campaign, and the government's communication campaigns in Syria and Iraq for the FCO.
+She was the lead press officer for the MOD's contribution to the 2014 Scottish independence referendum campaign.
+She led the government's communication campaigns in Syria and Iraq for the FCO.
+At the FCO she was responsible for advising governments on strategies to defeat Daesh (ISIS), insurgent groups, and to counter Russian disinformation in Syria.
+She attended the UN-led peace talks on Syria and was deployed in Iraq, Kuwait and Ukraine.
 At the MoJ, she worked as the Victims' Minister's press secretary.

 Kearns became the client services director for the strategic communications consultancy Global Influence in 2016.
 She later became an independent consultant.
+Her private sector duties involved designing and directing "counter violent extremism, counter disinformation, hybrid warfare and behaviour change programmes for Governments, militaries, and NGOs to build stronger and safer communities".

+Immediately prior to her election to parliament, Kearns was directing counter-terrorism, counter disinformation and hybrid warfare interventions in Lebanon, Morocco and the Western Balkans.

+Kearns stood for election at the 2017 general election in the safe Labour seat of Mitcham and Morden.
+She came second behind the incumbent Labour MP Siobhain McDonagh with 24.2% of the vote.

+Kearns was also in the final shortlist in the same election for the safe Conservative seat of Chelmsford but lost the selection to then-MEP Vicky Ford.

 Parliamentary career

 Kearns was selected as the Conservative candidate for Rutland and Melton on 8 November 2019.
 It is a notionally safe Conservative seat, having been represented by a member of the party since the constituency's creation in 1983.
-She had previously stood in the 2017 general election in the safe Labour seat Mitcham and Morden and was also in the final shortlist in the same election for the safe Conservative seat Chelmsford but lost the selection to then-MEP Vicky Ford.
-She was elected in the 2019 general election with a majority of 26,924 votes.
+She was elected at the 2019 general election with a majority of 26,924 and 62.6% of the vote.